robot-education/robot-handbook/website/design/sketch_constraints/sketch_constraints.md

 :::

 ## {{horizontal_title}}
-The vertical constraint is used to make lines or pairs of points horizontal relative to the sketch plane.
+The horizontal constraint is used to make either lines or pairs of points horizontal relative to the sketch plane.
 The available modes are:
 * Line - the line becomes horizontal.

 :::{animation} HorizontalLineScene.mp4